Cloud-Schematics/openshift-hub-and-spoke-vpc-arch/README.md

 ## ROKS Cluster

-This module creates a Red Hat OpenShift Cluster across all the subnets created for the [VPC](##VPC) except for the proxy subnet.
+This module creates a Red Hat OpenShift Cluster across all the subnets created for the [Spoke VPC](##VPC) except for the proxy subnet.
 This module can also dynamically create additional worker pools across the subnet.
 When the cluster has finished creating, the module will also install LogDNA and Sysdig agents onto the cluster.

 The cluster resources can be found in the [roks_cluster](/roks_cluster) folder.